zoom-c/docs/trezor-faq/threats.rst

 The number of PIN entry failures is stored in the TREZOR's memory.
 This means that power cycling the TREZOR won't magically make the wait time go to zero again.
 The best you can do by turning the TREZOR on and off again is make the timer start over again.

 Reflashing the TREZOR with evil firmware
 ----------------------------------------

 Official TREZOR firmware is signed by the SatoshiLabs master key.
 Installing unofficial firmware on the TREZOR is possible, but doing so will wipe the device storage and TREZOR will show a warning every time it starts.
 Reprogramming the bootloader is impossible, because all TREZORs ship with their secure programming fuse blown.

 Inspect the TREZORs memory with an electron microscope
 ------------------------------------------------------

 You might imagine yourself `dissolving the TREZOR CPU in acid <http://zeptobars.ru/en/read/OPA627-AD744-real-vs-fake-china-ebay>`_, finding the reprogramming fuse, repairing it, and then loading evil firmware on the TREZOR.
 I'm no science fiction author, but my guess is -- this might be possible.
 However, the Cortex M3 is a sensitive multilayer chip.
 The components inside are much smaller than those fake eBay amps.
 Chances are, all you'd end up doing is destroying the chip.
 Even if you succeeded in doing so, this will be a costly and time consuming task.
-In the end the bitcoins will already gone because the original owner will have `changed their recovery seed <http://doc.satoshilabs.com/trezor-user/advanced_features.html#changing-your-trezor-recovery-seed>`_ upon discovering that their TREZOR was stolen.
+In the end the bitcoins will be gone already because the original owner will have `changed their recovery seed <http://doc.satoshilabs.com/trezor-user/advanced_features.html#changing-your-trezor-recovery-seed>`_ upon discovering that their TREZOR was stolen.

 Evil maid attack - replace the TREZOR with a fake
 -------------------------------------------------